Adding Custom Items with the Unreal Editor

 Linking ItemType and BP together

-On the right open the Item Component dropdown, there, set the Item Type to ExampleItem_IT.
+Within the Details pane, open the Item Component dropdown, and set the Item Type to ExampleItem_IT.

 Cooking the Mod